How Much House Can I Afford?

 MAXIMUM MORTGAGE PAYMENT = ANNUAL INCOME x 0.28 /12 (months)

-A back-end ratio shows the maximum amount of your gross annual income that would go to cover all your expenses, including your mortgage, and that figure should never exceed 36%.
+A back-end ratio shows the maximum amount of your gross annual income that would go to cover all your expenses, including your mortgage, and that figure ideally should be below 36%.

 Don't Forget the Extras